rkumar/lyra/README.md

 I don't see myself implementing the whole vim bindings here, since HINT mode is really faster for getting to a file in one stroke.
 Also, the whole arrow key movement thing in zfm is nice to look at but is a slow way of navigation.
 I might boldface selected files currently there's just an "x" mark on it.

+## Files ##

+Currently no config file, but bookmarks and visited files and dirs are saved in $HOME/.lyrainfo upon quitting.

 Please try out zfm, it rocks (IMO).
+Find it on github (https://github.com/rkumar/zfm)

 lyra is named after a constellation, not Lyra Belacqua !